debovis/scala-tfidf/README.md

 	Example:
 		- From running: $ python src/test/python/testNer.py

-    {"data": {
-        "data_set": [
+    {"data": [
         {
             "title": "doc0",
             "value": "Can you explain Data Control Language (DCL)?"
         },
         {
             "title": "doc1",
             "value": "Can you explain Data Manipulation Language (DML)?"
         },
         {
             "title": "doc2",
             "value": "Can you explain Data Definition Language (DDL)?"
         },
         {
             "title": "doc3",
             "value": "What is the difference between Oracle, SQL, and SQL Server?"
         },
         {
             "title": "doc4",
             "value": "What is a CASE statement?"
         },
         {
             "title": "doc5",
             "value": "What type of join would be used to include rows that do not have matching values?"
         },
         {
             "title": "doc6",
             "value": "What are foreign keys?"
         },
         {
             "title": "doc7",
             "value": "Can you explain the meaning of the word 'join'?
 What are some examples of different types of joins?"
         },
         {
             "title": "doc8",
             "value": "What is a Primary Key?"
         },
         {
             "title": "doc9",
             "value": "Can you give an example of a basic SQL statement to read data out of a table?"
         },
         {
             "title": "doc10",
             "value": "In SQL Server, what\u2019s the difference between Mixed-Mode Authentication and Windows Authentication?"
         },
         {
             "title": "doc11",
             "value": "What is SQL?"
         }]
-    	}
 	}
 	{
 	    "NamedEntities": [